ieeemuj/website/README.md

 - No password or secrets in code.
 Use environment variables.
 - While working on your task, don't worry about new changes in master branch.
 Keep working on your fork.

-Step 1: Fork the repository to your own account.
-(Keep it private).
+Step 1: Create a branch in the repository with the task name you're doing.

 Step 2: Open a PR immediately with your TASK topic to master branch.